GosuDRM/TTV-AB/README.md

 2. Open any live stream
 3. Ads will be automatically blocked
 4. Click the extension icon and use the toggle to enable/disable
+5. Change language via the dropdown in the footer

 ## ⚙️ How It Works